AI Trading Platform Update: Building a Bulletproof Evaluation Framework

 ```python MIN_TRADES_FOR_STATS = 30 # Basic statistics MIN_TRADES_FOR_CONFIDENCE = 50 # Statistical significance ```

-No more optimizing based on 15 trades.
+No more making decisions based on 15 trades.

 4. Comprehensive Metrics Suite